 The Keto diet is shown to Make some PCOS symptoms worse

 Having overactive adrenal glands and high levels of cortisol is already one of the characteristics of PCOS.
-In fact my cortisol was actually high for a very long time and let me tell you this is a recipe for disaster.
+In fact, my cortisol was actually high for a very long time, and let me tell you this is a recipe for disaster.

-Something that most of my clients complain of is the difficulty of losing belly fat or the fact that they tend to put on weight around their mid section.
+Something that most of my clients complain of is the difficulty of losing belly fat or the fact that they tend to put on weight around their midsection.
 This again is the result of high levels of cortisol.
 Belly fat increases our risk for cardiac problems and type 2 diabetes so we definitely want to avoid this.

 So yes Although you might notice an initial weight loss whilst on the keto diet (this is normal as you are literally cutting out an entire food group) the long-term effects of having consistently high levels of cortisol may do more harm than good.
 As you can see I am substantiating everything I am writing with medical studies.
 So please feel free to click on any of the above links and check out the studies.

-The keto diet has a negative impact on our gut microbiome
+The keto diet has a negative impact on our gut microbiome and PCOS

 The world within our gut is still very unknown however lately there are many new studies being performed in this area and all the studies are very clear and all point in the same direction.
-Having less diversity of bacteria in our gut is harmful for our health whilst having a diverse gut microbe is beneficial.
+Having less diversity of bacteria in our gut is harmful to our health whilst having a diverse gut microbe is beneficial.

 What we do know for sure from some PCOS Studies is that women with PCOS have less diverse gut bacteria, we do not know why but we know that poor gut health is a huge indicator of many of the PCOS symptoms.
-Research has also found a correlation between high androgen levels and low the gut bacterial diversity is in PCOS.
+Research has also found a correlation between high androgen levels and low gut bacterial diversity is in PCOS.

-Eating a high fat diet negatively impacts our hormones and makes our PCOS worse.
+Eating a high-fat diet negatively impacts our hormones and makes our PCOS worse.

-One of the main aims with PCOS treatment is getting our patients to have a regular ovulation and menstrual cycle.
+One of the main aims of PCOS treatment is getting our patients to have regular ovulation and menstrual cycle.
 Restricting carbs has been shown to have a very negative impact on the regularity of the menstrual cycle.

 The keto diet may increase your risk of developing a disordered relationship with food